-As wolves began returning to Oregon after a decades-long absence, interest in the charismatic species increased.
+As wolves began returning to Oregon after a decades-long absence, interest in the charismatic keystone carnivore has increased.
 At the center of a campaign of purposeful misinformation and fear, wolves tend to only make headlines when they are at the center of controversy – often drummed up by their detractors.

 The real story of wolves is different.